 The Art Institute of Portland

-If you love what you do, those 12-hour days will be worth it.
+Always try to push yourself to be better and learn more.
 Jordan Lukrich , Media Arts & Animation Instructor , The Art Institute of Portland

 Fourth grade.
 We had a small basket of paper on our desks so that we could solve math problems and such, but I always used it to draw.
 My teacher told me I had to stop using it for drawing, but said that I would probably do something amazing with my drawing.

 How do you weave your professional background into the classroom experience to provide an industry veteran's sense of the realities / challenges / opportunities of the profession?

 I give the students examples of real-world applications from things I have seen and learned out in the industry, from networking to finding jobs and the realities of what the job entails.

 Is there a class assignment that exemplifies your approach to teaching and mentoring?
 Similarly, how does your approach inspire each student to push themselves beyond their own perceived limits?

 Every class is taught the same way, so that I make plenty of time to have one-on-one time with each student.
 This way, none of them are lost, or fall behind.
 I tell the students that they need to push themselves outside of their comfort level, because that is where you learn and grow.